Leading From Where You Are

 The Progreso Latino Fund (PLF) is pleased to present the series: Celebrating Latino Leaders.
 While the individuals profiled represent a diverse group of men and women from many countries, professions and age groups, each is united by his or her commitment to social change through giving back and creating opportunities for others.
 PLF seeks to expand the definition of leadership to promote the leadership and advancement of Latinos.

 We hope you are inspired by the profiles below of Latino leaders in our community.

 Do you want to receive the latest Latino Leader story?

-"We are in a time where divisiveness is very prevalent and I think the reason why is that we are not having many interactions with each other from different cultures or socio-economic backgrounds.
-So that is something my program focuses on, to bring students together and to teach everyone in the group that they all can do something for their community."
+"We are in a time where divisiveness is very prevalent and I think the reason why is that we are not having many interactions with each other from different cultures or socio-economic backgrounds."

 "I was happy to learn about the Progreso Latino Fund because I was able to see people … that are second, third or fourth generation Latinos that are leaders in their communities: they're in finance, they're in education, they're in health, they're making an impact..."

 "I was fortunate to learn that there was such a thing as the Progreso Latino Fund because it highlights a population of people that sometimes do a lot of tireless work quietly and they are doing some really big things."

 "I know that I represent a lot of voices that otherwise cannot be heard.
 I consciously try my best to know that when I'm at the table that I have the influence to create positive change."

 "I'm a strong believer of shared leadership; this is not about positional leadership, it's about individual leadership.
 If I, as a member of the community, get the information that they're providing, I connect, I network, I leave that session empowered knowing that I am part of a community group that is willing to engage in these conversations and support my growth."